SajSultan/semantic-layout-accessibility/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+This project was on behalf of our own codebase, wanting to make it more accessible and reader friendly.
+The elements of this codebase have been updated to  meet with global standards.

-- What was your motivation?
+((((Provide a short description explaining the what, why, and how of your project.
+Use the following questions as a guide:)))

-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- The motivation?
+A semantic element clearly describes its meaning to both the browser and the developer so its win win!!
-- What problem does it solve?
+- We built this project to help with accessibility google ranking and to help with seo
-- What did you learn?
+- The problem that it solves is clearly just that an article should make sense on its own,

-## Table of Contents (Optional)
+- Semantics doesnt need to be hard actually it can be fun?

-If your README is long, add a table of contents to make it easy for users to find what they need.
+## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)